raul0ligma/blog/e.md

 Each has a different base, different time scale.
 How do we compare them?
 How do we find a common language?

-Here's a fascinating observation: if you look at different exponential bases:
+Here's an observation: if you look at different exponential bases:

 For $2^x$: